SmartAPI/swagger-editor/docs/smartAPIdeveloper.md

 # smartAPI editor: Developer Guide

 smartAPI editor is an extentetion to Swagger editor.
-This guideline helps the developers find the right place in the code to modify:
+This guideline helps the developers find the right place in the code to modify.
  :exclamation: Make sure you are in swagger-editor directory.

 ### smartAPI specification